 If you thought white sand beaches only existed in the Caribbean, think again.
 The sub-tropical Isles of Scilly – just 30 miles off the coast of Cornwall – can certainly hold their own in the beautiful beach stakes, and have much more to offer as well.
-Regardless of whether you have a dog or not, I cannot recommend this island paradise highly enough.
 There are five inhabited isles to explore – St Marys, Tresco, Bryher, St Martin’s and St Agnes – and each one will take your breath away.
-If you’re anything like me, you’ll fall in love with island the moment you step on to it and yearn to return.

-WHAT ARE THE MUST-SEES?
-Aside from the stunning unspoilt scenery, one of the biggest attractions on the Isles of Scilly is the Tresco Abbey Garden.
-Built in the 19th Century around the ruins of a Benedictine abbey, the garden is home to thousands of exotic plants and will really bowl you over, whether you’re green-fingered or not.
+One of the biggest attractions on the Isles of Scilly is the Tresco Abbey Garden.
+Built in the 19th Century around the ruins of a Benedictine abbey, it is home to thousands of exotic plants.

-Here, spring comes early, autumn stays late and winter barely exists so whatever time of year you visit, there are sure to be some flowers in bloom – many of which you will not have seen before.
-Dogs on lead are welcome to explore the grounds but are not allowed in the café or visitor centre.
+In the Scillies, spring comes early, autumn stays late and winter barely exists.
+So whatever time of year you visit, there are sure to be flowers in bloom.
+Dogs on lead are welcome to explore the grounds but not the café or visitor centre.
 Adult tickets cost £15.
 Pets go free.

-After being inspired by the Isles of Scilly, many creative types choose to settle here and as you island hop, you will find a number of art galleries, artisan jewellers and crafty folk, who love nothing more than to show you their wares.
+After being inspired by the Isles of Scilly, many creative types settle here.
+As you island hop, you will find a number of art galleries, artisan jewellers and crafty folk, who love nothing more than to show you their wares.
 St Mary’s – the main island – is home to most of them but there are plenty of others dotted around.

-On our travels, we came across a number of enterprising locals selling delicious home-grown produce and handmade crafts from roadside stalls outside their homes, too.
-It harks back to a simpler, safer time and is truly lovely so if you like what you see, pop some money in their honesty box and support the local community.
+On our travels, we came across a number of enterprising locals selling delicious home-grown produce from stalls outside their homes, too.
+It harks back to a simpler time and is truly lovely.
+If you like what you see, pop some money in their honesty box and support the local community.

 There are more than 30 miles of nature trails on St Mary’s alone, while you can walk the length and breadth of all the other islands.
-St Martin’s, for example, is just two miles long and the hike out to the red-and-white daymark – visible from the Cornish mainland – has a mix of beaches, grassland and rugged cliffs.
+St Martin’s, for example, is just two miles long.
+The hike out to the red-and-white daymark – visible from the Cornish mainland – has a mix of beaches, grassland and rugged cliffs.

 The Walk Scilly festival, which takes place twice a year in spring and autumn, attracts people from around the UK.
 It offers an interesting programme of walks – all led by local guides – and is a great way to explore and find out more about the islands’ history.
 Dogs are welcome to join in the fun, as long as they are kept on lead.